- In certain pregnancies, such as premature or preterm babies, the size and growth of the fetus matters.

 One of the rituals of pregnancy is estimating the size of the baby.
 Everyone has an opinion.
 Does fetal size matter?
 The answer is that in some situations size or, perhaps more accurately, growth does matter.
-This article will review why size and fetal growth in a full term pregnancy is important.
+This article will review why size and fetal growth in a full-term pregnancy are important.
 The topic of small babies born preterm or prematurely will be addressed in other articles on this website.

 How Is Fetal Size Determined?

-1) Some obstetricians deliver up to 600 babies a year and with each delivery they are estimating the size of the baby and comparing their estimates with the actual birth weight.
+Some obstetricians deliver up to 600 babies a year and with each delivery, they are estimating the size of the baby and comparing their estimates with the actual birth weight.
 The experience gained with so many deliveries usually results in an obstetrician’s estimate being quite accurate.

 Why Does Fetal Size Matter?